gerfalcon/gerfalcon/README.md

 ### 🗣️ Meetups & Seminars
 - [Flutter at World Expo 2020 Dubai - 10/2022](https://www.linkedin.com/feed/update/urn:li:activity:6985281908096004097/)
-In this talk, I shared the story of how flutter gave me the opportunity to be a part of a worldwide event.
+In the first ever [Dubai Flutter UAE meetup](https://www.linkedin.com/search/results/content/?keywords=flutter%20UAE&sid=Qjt&update=urn%3Ali%3Afs_updateV2%3A(urn%3Ali%3Aactivity%3A6990707627630452736%2CBLENDED_SEARCH_FEED%2CEMPTY%2CDEFAULT%2Cfalse)) that I co-orginized, I shared the story of how flutter gave me the opportunity to be a part of a worldwide event.
 How we built an end-to-end food delivery app by using Flutter for the 24 million visitors of Dubai Expo 2020 in 5 months.

 - [Say Hi to Flutter 3 - 05/2022](https://www.youtube.com/watch?v=cqMJhWSlEAw&t=3s&ab_channel=HWSW)